yahya09206/BrawnzyInfoPage/README.md

 # BrawnzyInfoPage
 ----------------------------------------------------
-Info page on how to use brawnzy workout tracker app Created by Andrew Mestas & Yahya Hussein
+Info page on how to use Brawnzy, a workout tracker app Created by Andrew Mestas & Yahya Hussein

 -------------------------------------------